Cryptosporidiosis is an intestinal infection. It can cause severe diarrhea in some people.

 - Weight loss

 Your doctor will ask about your symptoms and medical history.
-You will be asked for one or more stool samples.
+You will be asked for 1 or more stool samples.
 The samples will be sent to a lab to look for the parasite.

 Most of the time your body will get rid of this infection on its own.
 People with healthy immune systems usually recover without needing treatment.
 People with a weakened immune system, like those with AIDS, have a greater risk of getting this infection.
 The infection is also more likely to be more severe and last longer.